(Added at v2.1)

 Use the Group Filter widget

-- Clicking Reset will remove the filter and restore the map to the state prior to using the widget.
+- Click Reset to remove the filter and restore the map to its state prior to using the widget.

 - The widget allows you to add additional filter criteria at run time.
 Click the Add Criteria button to add another clause.
 Notice that the two criteria are joined with a conjunction.
 You can choose to join them using either OR or AND.

 - The widget has a save option to save these defined criteria settings for future use.
 Click the gear icon.
 The widget panel will switch to the options panel.

-- Clicking Save will save the defined criteria locally as a JSON text file.
+- Click Save to save the defined criteria locally as a JSON text file.

-- Under Upload a Saved File, you can load a previously saved file to load back all the criteria defined in the file.
+- Use Upload a Saved File to load a previously saved file to load back all the criteria defined in the file.

 - If you need to use the filtered map in other widgets, you can enable it here to persist the filter after this widget is closed.
 By default, closing the widget will revert all filters to the map's initial state.